This post may contain affiliate links for your convenience. As an Amazon Associate, A Personal Organizer, LLC earns from qualifying purchases.

 Holiday Party Food

-Being the owner and executive chef of Avanti Gourmet based in the Chicagoland area and having scaled across the globe has given me some great experience when it comes to what makes kind of food makes for an amazing holiday party.
+As the owner and executive chef of Avanti Gourmet, based in the Chicagoland area, and having scaled across the globe, I have gained valuable experience in what kind of food makes for a fantastic holiday party.
 Here are a few tips on what not to forget.

 Don’t Forget The Nibbles